EvaMaeRey/ggverbatim/README.md

   geom_text(color = "oldlace") +
   labs(x = "Sex") +
   theme_minimal()
-#> Variables that represented visually are ; e.g.  aesthetic mappying are 'x', and  Survived
+#> Variables that represented visually are ; e.g.  aesthetic mappying are 'x', and
 #> Warning: Using an external vector in selections was deprecated in tidyselect 1.1.0.
 #> ℹ Please use `all_of()` or `any_of()` instead.
 #>   # Was: